TSV Victoria Linden

 The TSV Victoria Linden is a German rugby union club from the Linden suburb of Hannover, currently playing in the Rugby-Bundesliga.
 Apart from rugby, the club also offers other sports, such as triathlon and athletics.
+The club's premier men's rugby team in one of four in the country to have established professional status.

 The club is Germany's record rugby union champion, with 20 titles.

 History

 Victoria was formed in 1900, in Hannover, one of the centres of German rugby.

 The club had little success before the First World War and could only earn one national championship between the wars, in 1929.
 Two losing finals came before that, in 1924 and 1927.

 After its title, Victoria continued its undistinguished run until after the Second World War, when it became Germany's most successful club.

 The club took out its second title in what was the first German championship after the war, in 1948.
 It didn't lose in any of its following nine finals appearances, achieving six championships in a row from 1951 to 1956.
 The club could not quite continue in this dominance but was successful nevertheless.

 Titles in 1958, 1962 and 1965 were followed by a rare finals loss to SC Neuenheim in 1967.
 The team was part of the new Rugby-Bundesliga, formed in 1971, and won three more titles until 1975.

 From 1976 to 1984, it had a less successful spell, a cup win in 1982 being the only title it won.

 From 1987 onwards, Victoria returned to former glory, reaching eleven championship finals in fourteen years until the turn of the millennium.

 Linden noticeably declined from then on, unable to finish in the league's top-four after 2001.
 With the establishment of a single-division Bundesliga that year, the competition had become stronger owing to the top clubs from the south and the north now playing in the same league instead of only meeting in the championship rounds.

 The club suffered a bitter relegation in 2006, having to step down to the 2nd Bundesliga North/East after finishing last in the Bundesliga.

 In 2007, the team was not competitive enough to play for promotion, coming fourth, and the season after, 2007-08, it missed out in second spot by four points.